kwbonds/TwitterSentimentAnalysis/README.md

     ## [19] "haven't"          "heard"            "about"
     ## [22] "ticks"            "x"

-These are the tokens from the 29th record from the training data set. i.e. the tweet below which
+These are the tokens from the 29th record from the training data set. i.e. the tweet below.

 ``` r
 train[29,2]